Music

 While Starboy got the Daft Punk treatment, it’s their electro counterparts Justice who’re invoked on this track with its dark, raspy bass and loops of arpeggiated synths.
 With a motivational gusto that recalls ‘Eye Of The Tiger’, this one’s perfect for soundtracking your own montage scene of hitting the gym and preparing for battle.

-3. The Morning
+The Weeknd - The Morning

-(House of Balloons, 2011)
+(House Of Balloons, 2011)

 For all his multi-album commercial success, for many die-hard fans, The Weeknd’s seminal R&B EP House Of Balloons remains his most vital and influential.
 As its name suggests, ‘The Morning’ feels like a moment of calm amid the gritty melodrama of the likes of ‘Wicked Games’ and its title track.
 Though lyrically he’s not exactly making coffee and frying eggs, tonally it’s a rare moment of peace.